moritzblum/word_embedding_space_exploration/README.md

  Machine Translation

 ## Ideas and further plan
+ * What influence does the selection of the validation set have?
  * How does the network behave (e.g. accuracy) in terms of: word length, nouns/verbs/adjectives